-Chris Seroka is beginning his 14th year with the North Texas strength and conditioning program and his 13th as the head strength and conditioning coach.
+Chris Seroka is beginning his 17th year with the North Texas strength and conditioning program and his 16th as the head strength and conditioning coach.

 Seroka helped the North Texas football program establish dominance in the Sun Belt Conference, winning four straight conference championships and making appearances in four consecutive bowl games from 2001-2004.

 Prior to his tenure at North Texas, Seroka held the position of head strength and conditioning coach at Louisiana State University.
-A 1988 graduate of the University of Southern Mississippi, he was a three-year letter winner in football while also earning two letters in baseball.
+A 1988 graduate of the University of Southern Mississippi, he was a three-year letterwinner in football while also earning two letters in baseball.
 He was a member of the South squad in the 1989 Senior Bowl.